apollo

 Ulcerative colitis: It is an inflammatory disease of the bowels that causes irritation, inflammation, and ulcers in the lining of the large intestine (colon).

-Crohn’s disease: It is an inflammatory bowel disease (IBD) characterized by inflammation of the digestive tracts.
+Crohn’s disease: It is an inflammatory bowel disease (IBD) characterized by inflammation of the digestive tract.

-Rheumatoid arthritis and Ankylosing spondylitis: They are the most common rheumatic diseases affecting joints and the spine leading to chronic inflammation and painful condition ultimately leading to disability.
+Rheumatoid arthritis and Ankylosing spondylitis: They are the most common rheumatic diseases affecting joints and the spine, leading to chronic inflammation and painful conditions, ultimately leading to disability.

 FAQs